Medical needs policy

 • there is a high risk that emergency intervention will be needed

 A plan is likely to be helpful in the majority of cases, especially where medical conditions are long-term and complex.
-The school, healthcare professional and parent should agree, based on evidence, when a healthcare plan is required.
+The school, healthcare professional and parent or carer should agree, based on evidence, when a healthcare plan is required.
 If consensus cannot be reached, the headteacher is best placed to take a final view.

 Governing bodies should ensure that the school’s policy covers: